Timer-Based Goal Setting: Turn Big Goals into 15-Minute Action Blocks

 Q What is the psychological basis of timer-based goal setting?

 Timer-based goal setting is a cognitive framework designed to combat Parkinson’s Law; the principle that work expands to fill the time available for its completion.
 By assigning a strict temporal boundary to a task, you force the brain to prioritize high-impact actions over low-value perfectionism.
-This creates a state of artificial scarcity that sharpens executive function and reduces the likelihood of procrastination.

 Q Why is the 15-minute interval considered the “Gold Standard” for initiation?